Meet Dr. Pearson

 Tour, just to mention a few.
 In

-addition, Dr. Pearson has served as the Medical Consultant for the world
+addition, Dr. Pearson had served as the Medical Consultant for the world

-renowned Golden Door spa, in Escondido, since 1993.
+renowned Golden Door spa, in Escondido,for nearly 25 years.

 In August 2004, Dr. Pearson served as a volunteer staff physician at the United States Olympic Training Center, in Colorado Springs.